Back to all

 CMYK_Logo_BBU_Interreg South Baltic 2021-2027@4x-100 white background.jpg

-Baltic Biking UPGRADE (BBU) officially started on 1 September 2023 and will run over a three-year period (2023-2026).
-Led by Pomorskie Tourist Board, the project involves 6 countries – including Belgium as ECF is based in Brussels – 5 being along the South Baltic part (Poland, Lithuania, Sweden, Denmark, Germany) of EuroVelo 10 – Baltic Sea Cycle Route.
-These five countries cover more than 4,900 km of the route, out of a total of 9,100 km, meaning more than half of the route.
+Baltic Biking UPGRADE (BBU) officially started on 1 September 2023 and runs over a three-year period (2023-2026).
+Led by Pomorskie Tourist Board, the project focuses on the South Baltic Region and involves 6 countries – Poland, Lithuania, Sweden, Denmark, Germany and Belgium as ECF is based in Brussels.
+The five countries crossed by EuroVelo 10 cover more than 4,900 km of the route’s total lenght (9,100 km), representing over half of its entire length.

 BBU 3rd partner project meeting in Lolland Falster, Denmark, October 2024